matthewgan/WebScrapingWithPython/README.md

 # WebScrapingWithPython
-Learning hwo to web scraping with python
+Learning how to web scraping with python